cyann/svg2any/README.md

 ## Usage
 Drop a square SVG file on the app.

+Important: The resulting PNG file will be compressed using Zopfli, this takes 2-3 minutes on a recent MacBook Pro M1.

 ## Building
 ### Dependencies
 svg2any depends on these binaries to build the apps: